rmarganti/jason-api/README.md

 const User = ({
     data,
-    isLoading, // Automatically updated based on the status of your queryFactory's Promise refetch, // Re-run your queryFactory.
+    isLoading, // Automatically updated based on the status of your actionFactory's Promise refetch, // Re-run your actionFactory.
     ...anyOtherDataInAJsonApiResponse // `meta`, `errors`, etc.
 }) =>
     isLoading ? (